Zaphoood/sep-shapiq/README.md

 ## Development

-Follow these steps to get started with working on `shapiq_student`
+Follow the instructions below when working on `shapiq_student`.

 ### Install `uv`